The Big Move - Entry #2

 The first time we found our way around without getting lost.
 The first time we tried Korean BBQ.
 The first time we stood in the middle of neon-lit streets and thought, Wow… we actually live here.
 It was beautiful.

-Somewhere in the struggles and uncertainties, something shifted.
+Somewhere in the struggles and uncertainties, I felt something - this could be my home.
 And now, I’m slowly falling in love with Seoul.
+Less than 2 weeks in.

 Looking Ahead

-This move isn’t just a change of location—it’s a transformation.
+This move isn’t just a change of location - it’s a chance to grow.
 It’s about embracing discomfort, allowing ourselves to be shaped by new experiences, and saying yes to the unknown.

-We don’t know exactly what the future holds, but we do know this: We’re all in.
+I don’t know exactly know what the future holds, but I do know this: I am all in.

-Through this blog, I’ll share our journey—the highs, the struggles, and all the unexpected moments in between.
+Through this blog, I’ll share my journey - the highs, the struggles, and all the unexpected moments in between.
 If you’ve ever wondered what it’s like to leave everything behind and start fresh in a foreign country, stick around.

 This is just the beginning.

-#LeFitkoinSeoul #LifeInSeoul #ExpatLife #MovingToSeoul #SeoulAdventure #CultureShock #DiaryOfALostSeoul #TravelStories #KoreaLife #NewBeginnings#DiaryOfALostSeoulEntry#1
+#LeFitkoinSeoul #LifeInSeoul #ExpatLife #MovingToSeoul #SeoulAdventure #CultureShock #DiaryOfALostSeoul#TravelStories #KoreaLife #NewBeginnings#DiaryOfALostSeoulEntry#2